imaginestack/imaginestack/README.md

 </div>

 <div align="center">
-[ImagineKube](https://imaginekube.com/) is your key to a cloud-native future without limits.
+[ImagineStack](https://imaginestack.io/) is your key to a cloud-native future without limits.
 Think of it as the ultimate enabler, a transformative force in the world of Kubernetes, and a guardian of your cloud-native aspirations.
 </div>

 ### ImagineKube  ***redefining what's possible in cloud-native devops management***

 **🌐 Multi-Cloud Marvel:** Navigate the multi-cloud landscape with grace.
-ImagineKube provides a single, unified platform to master the art of multi-cloud deployments, enabling you to harness the full power of cloud diversity.
+ImagineStack provides a single, unified platform to master the art of multi-cloud deployments, enabling you to harness the full power of cloud diversity.

 **🚀 Seamless Integration:** Say goodbye to integration headaches.
-ImagineKube's plug-and-play architecture effortlessly welcomes third-party applications into its ecosystem, unleashing endless possibilities.
+ImagineStack's plug-and-play architecture effortlessly welcomes third-party applications into its ecosystem, unleashing endless possibilities.

 **🤖 DevOps Revolution:** DevOps has never been this agile.
 Experience the future of deployments with GitOps-based Continuous Delivery, powered by Argo CD and Jenkins.
 Witness real-time CD status monitoring at your fingertips.